Turner’s Pit Barbeque

 0/10 Ranking: 8 to 8.25/10

 Description: Slightly runny/saucy for the beans’ consistency, with a nice peppery seasoning and jalapeno to it.
-They use pinto beans for this one, which give it a nice creamy texture, but without it turning to mush.
+They use pinto beans for this one, which gives it a nice creamy texture, but without it turning to mush.
 While I’m not really a baked bean fan, these are worth ordering again if you’re an enthusiast

 Sides – Cornbread